 We’re calling for:

-- Visionary Federal investment in long-term bulk water infrastructure
+- Visionary government investment in long-term bulk water infrastructure

 - New supply options to support future growth and development